 I would like to express my thanks to officers of the NSW Government Department responsible for administering Crown Lands for their assistance and advice during the year.
-I would like to thank the General Manager, Anne Lloyd and staff of the Land Manager for their contribution to the operation and management of the Land Manager and Wentworth Park.
-I would also extend my appreciation to the users of the Land Manager facilities for their cooperation during the year.
+I would like to thank the General Manager, Anne Lloyd and staff of the Land Manager for their outstanding response to the circumstances created by the pandemic and for their contribution to the operation and management of Wentworth Park.
+I would also extend my appreciation to the users of the Land Manager facilities for their cooperation in 2020.

-Rod Gilmour Administrator
+Rod Gilmour

+Administrator